 Guam has modern healthcare facilities comparable to US standards.

-The two main hospitals are Guam Memorial Hospital (public) and Guam Regional Medical City (private).
+Both main hospitals are Guam Memorial Hospital (public) and Guam Regional Medical City (private).
 Services can be expensive without insurance.
 Pharmacies are available for common medications.

 Ciguatera Fish Poisoning: Source seafood from reputable restaurants.
 Avoid barracuda, large reef groupers, or red snappers.

-Guam has a sensible crime rate, lower than many US cities.
+Guam has a reasonable crime rate, lower than many US cities.
 Petty crime (pickpocketing, vehicle theft) can occur, specifically in tourist areas.
 Do not leave valuables unattended.
 Lock car doors.
 Be aware of surroundings, particularly after dark.

 Typhoons (July-Nov) are the main risk.
 Guam has robust emergency procedures.
 Follow local authorities, hotel staff, and news outlets for warnings.
 Earthquakes: Minor quakes occur, major damaging ones are infrequent.
 Tsunami Risk: Low but present.
 Follow evacuation instructions if issued.